mahaloz/old_mahaloz.re/_posts/wargames/2019-08-12-pwnable-kr_collision.md

   - wargames
 ---

+Picking up where we left on the pwnable.kr grind, we continue onto the next pwnable problem labeled ‘collision.’

 *NOTE TO READER*: I wrote this writeup before I started writing using MarkDown (yeah that was a long time ago).
 In the case that anything is inaccurate, sorry.
 Also the code on this post is a picture.
 So sorry again :p.
-There should only be around 5 of these. - mahaloz
+There should only be around 5 of these.

-Picking up where we left on the pwnable.kr grind, we continue onto the next pwnable problem labeled ‘collision.’

 ![pwnable-kr_collision/pwnable-kr_collision_1.png](/assets/images/wargames/pwnable-kr_collision/pwnable-kr_collision_1.png)